-It shall be a violation of this policy for any student or employee to be subjected to, or to subject another person to, sexual harassment as defined in this policy.
-Any employee found, after an investigation, to have engaged in sexual harassment will be subject to disciplinary action up to, and including, termination.
+It shall be a violation of this policy for any student or employee to be subjected to, or to subject another person to, sexual harassment.
+Following an investigation, any employee who is found by the evidence to more likely than not have engaged in sexual harassment will be subject to disciplinary action up to, and including, termination.